OlofL/gpxtsp/README.md

 Download and install Docker Desktop for Windows.
 Follow the guide and make sure that you can get a container to run.

 Restart a termial and start wsl.
-Create a folder (under your home directory in wsl)
+Create a folder (under your home directory in wsl) and cd into it
 >mkdir osrm
+>cd osrm

 Get mapping data from OSM.
 In this case for Sweden.
 >wget http://download.geofabrik.de/europe/sweden-latest.osm.pbf